How do I qualify for major competitions?

 The Oireachtas (or-OCK-tus) or the MARO is a regional competition that can qualify you for the North American National Championships and the World Championships.
 You can compete in solo or ceili (group) dancing.
 Solo competition is open to dancers in Prizewinner who have earned a 1st place in each of the required dances by the entry date of October 1st.
 All 'even year' age groups need their

 first places in Reel and Hornpipe and all 'odd year' age groups need their first places in Slip Jig and Treble Jig.
 All Preliminary and Open Championship dancers are already qualified to enter the Oireachtas but will need to commit to certain requirements in order to compete.

 You must be able to perform the correct level of steps, attend class two times a week in addition to all extra Oireachtas practices on designated weekends from September through November.
 If dancing a solo in the Oireachtas, unless otherwise discussed with Elaine, each solo dancer MUST dance in a ceili team competition as well.

 2. North American Irish Dance Championships (July 4th Week)

 The North American Irish Dance Championships are also called the Nationals, NAIDC or NANs.
 The different regions along with IDTANA take turns hosting this prestigious competition.
 The location rotates every year around the USA and Canada.
-Next year, the Nationals will be hosted by the Southern Region in Disney World and in 2017, they will be hosted by the Mid-Atlantic Region (our region) and will be held in New Orleans.

 Generally, you qualify to compete in the North American Nationals if: